JI4JUN/JI4JUN.github.io/packages/docs/src/projects/leetcode-every-day/algorithms/Sort/Bubble-Sort.md

             }
         }

-        // If no swaps occurred during this pass, the array is already sorted if (!swapped) {
+        // If no swaps occurred during this pass, the array is already sorted. if (!swapped) {
             break;
         }